LuminousCL/luminouscl.GitHub.io/README.md

 1. Improving my code quality;
 2. Combining ML with web development

-In my spare time, I love to play PS4 / Switch, animation design, cook some food, enjoy pop music, and dabble in making art.
+In my spare time, I love to play PS4 / Switch, design animation, cook, enjoy pop music, and dabble in making art.
 It would be my honor to make acquaintance with you.

 <!-- .slide vertical=true -->